In this article we cover everything you need to know about insulin resistance in perimenopause and menopause.

 2. SUPPORT CIRCADIAN RHYTHM

 Sleep is an often overlooked component of balanced blood sugar.
 Poor or disrupted sleep can have a big impact on how we handle our glucose the next day.
 Our circadian rhythm (body clock) has a profound effect on glucose metabolism and insulin sensitivity.
 We know that your sleep may be disrupted during this time but there is lots we can do to help get a better night sleep, such as avoiding alcohol and not eating too close to bedtime.
 And if your sleep is disrupted because of symptoms such as hot flushes, balancing blood sugar and lowering insulin can improve these symptoms!

 In menopause, losing estrogen can lead to losing muscle mass (sarcopenia), which is a risk factor for insulin resistance.
 Regular exercise in menopause is therefore one of the best ways to increase insulin sensitivity because it builds muscle AND helps move sugar from the blood into the muscles and promotes an immediate increase in insulin sensitivity.

 Resistance training and weight training are the best forms of exercise for bone health and insulin resistance.
 We also recommend low-intensity exercise which includes walking, cycling, swimming, pilates, and yoga.

-4. Eat three meals a day, no snacking
+4. Eat three meals a day, without snacking in between

 Studies have shown the benefits of eating three meals a day in order to balance blood sugar, support a healthy weight, and balance mood and energy in comparison to eating smaller meals 4-6 times a day.
 Reduced meal frequency and regular fasting periods may reduce inflammation, improve circadian rhythm, increase autophagy and stress resistance, and modulate the gut microbiota.